-Some additional steps you can take are to check your vehicle for leaky seals often and spray down the undercarriage in an automatic car wash to get salt and other residues removed.
+Additional steps you can take are to check your vehicle for leaky seals often, and spray down the undercarriage in an automatic car wash to get salt and other residues removed.

 Most of the automatic car washes in our neck of the woods have a feature to powerwash your underbody.

 If you can’t find such a luxury, try running the vehicle back and forth over a lawn sprinkler to get up in there and wash the salt off.

-If you notice any dings, nicks, or dents, you should quickly touch them up with clear-coat nail polish or the factory paint touch up kits available at your dealership in color-match kits.
+If you notice any dings, nicks, or dents, you should quickly touch them up with clear-coat nail polish, or factory paint touch up kits.
+These should be available at your dealership in color-match kits.

 This can be done by rubbing down the surface with grit sandpaper, grinding wheel, brillo or a Dremel bit to remove any visible rust spots.

-If you notice corrosion starting anywhere, you need to slow it down or stop it by taking it to a car rust repair shop that specializes in rust repairs before it does any more damage.
+At the first sign of rust damage or corrosion starting, you need to slow it down or stop it as soon as possible.
+Taking it to an auto body repair shop that specializes in rust repairs before it does any more damage is the best option.

 The corrosive nature of the rust will cause the car to eat itself from the inside out, and you won’t notice the rust until it’s already too late.